chinmaya-chhatre/ELK-integration/README.md

 # Step 2: Update the system and install required tools
 sudo yum update -y
+sudo yum install -y curl
+sudo yum install -y jq
-sudo yum install -y curl jq git
+sudo yum install -y git

 # Step 3: Clone or copy all required scripts into a directory
 # Ensure the following files are in the same directory: